-For a country that has shown such enthusiasm for travelling, one useful skill to pick up is being able to discern and choose a good travel insurance policy.
+For a country that has shown such enthusiasm for traveling, one useful skill to pick up is being able to discern and choose a good travel insurance policy.
 After all, you wouldn’t want to allow a single misfortune to ruin a happy and well planned holiday.

-Cost Effectiveness – Single vs Annual Travel Insurance Policies
+Cost-Effectiveness – Single vs Annual Travel Insurance Policies

 Pro: Single Travel Insurance Adopts A Pay-Per-Use Concept

-Buying a single travel insurance is like buying an a la carte item from the menu, i.e. a pay-per-use concept.
-The advantage of getting a single travel insurance is that you only spend on what is necessary and when there is a real need for travel insurance.
+Buying single travel insurance is like buying an a la carte item from the menu, i.e. a pay-per-use concept.
+The advantage of getting single travel insurance is that you only spend on what is necessary and when there is a real need for travel insurance.

 Con: Single Travel Insurance Has A Higher Cost Per Trip